LLerzy/Estimation-Parameter-Beta/randomsamples.md

 # Introduction

-This document presents a simulation framework for generating random samples from a newly proposed bivariate probability distribution, characterized by the parameter vector $\phi = (a, b, c, d)$ and the following joint probability density function:
+This Markdown presents a simulation framework for generating random samples from a newly proposed bivariate probability distribution, characterized by the parameter vector $\phi = (a, b, c, d)$ and the following joint probability density function: